kedacore/keda-docs/content/docs/1.4/scalers/aws-kinesis.md

 - `identityOwner` - Receive permissions on the Kinesis Stream via Pod Identity or from the KEDA operator itself (see below).

-> When `identityOwner` set to `operator` - the only requirement is that the Keda operator has the correct IAM permissions on the Kinesis Stream.
+> When `identityOwner` set to `operator` - the only requirement is that the KEDA operator has the correct IAM permissions on the Kinesis Stream.
 Additional Authentication Parameters are not required.

 ### Authentication Parameters